North Aberdeen Bridge Project

 Welcome to the City of Aberdeen’s North Aberdeen Bridge project website.

 The City is exploring options to improve the North Aberdeen Bridge for residents, visitors, and businesses.
 The project team aims to address the aging and deteriorating bridge conditions, which will improve access, safety, and traffic flow, while preserving the legacy of one of Aberdeen’s most famous icons: Kurt Cobain.
+Please explore the information below to learn more about the project and view the Preferred Alternative design for the bridge.

 About the project